 Once a student has submitted a draft of their concept paper to the instructor of DPSY 601, a faculty member in the doctoral program will be appointed to serve as their dissertation committee Chair.
 This appointment will be based on the interests, expertise, and availability of faculty.
 The committee member(s) are selected because they have expertise and interest in the topic or methodology.
 The reader works with the dissertation chair to mentor the student and ensure the quality of the research.

-Writing the dissertation manuscript and the defense of that manuscript typically is done during the student’s final year in the program.
-A dissertation is not complete until the Roberts Wesleyan College Golisano Library accepts it for publication.
+Writing the dissertation manuscript and the defense of that manuscript is typically done during the student’s final year in the program.
+A dissertation is not complete until the Roberts Wesleyan University Golisano Library accepts it for publication.

-Further details about the process are reviewable in the Roberts Wesleyan College Psy.D.
+Further details about the process are reviewable in the Roberts Wesleyan University Psy.D.
 Clinical Dissertation Manual.